aws-solutions-library-samples/guidance-for-payment-systems-using-event-driven-architecture-on-aws/README.md

-# Guidance for Building Near Real-Time Payment Systems Using Event-Driven Architecture on AWS
+# Guidance for Building Payment Systems Using Event-Driven Architecture on AWS

 This guidance focuses on payment processing subsystems responsible for posting payments to recieving accounts.
 In this phase of payment processing, inbound transactions are evaluated, have accounting rules applied to them, then are posted into receiving accounts.
 The accounting rules dictate the work that needs to happen to successfully process the transaction.
 Inbound transactions are assumed to have been authorized by an upstream process.